Beating the Bounds 2026

 We were joined on our walk last year by the High Sheriff of Hertfordshire.
 During the course of the year, he visited lots of charities around the county whose work involves providing Nurture through Nature.
 At the end of the year, he organised a lecture by Professor Baroness Kathy Willis on a related theme.
 She spoke about how our interaction with nature heals us, and how science and protecting urban green spaces create healthier, more resilient and sustainable communities.
 It was a fascinating lecture, and one which spoke plainly of the benefits of getting out into the open countryside.
 We are therefore pleased to be coordinating this super-beneficial community event!

 ‘Beating the Bounds’ is an ancient tradition dating back to before William the Conqueror.
-Before maps were commonplace, it was a way of marking the perimeters of parishes, enabling the knowledge of those important boundaries to be passed on from generation to generation.
+Before maps were commonplace, it was a way of marking the perimeters of parishes, enabling the knowledge of those important boundaries (which determined issues such as where parishioners could graze their livestock) to be passed on from generation to generation.
 It generally took place during ‘Rogation tide’, a time when crops were blessed (at the end of May).
+There’s a bit more information about the historic practice here.

 We will try to walk roughly together, so no-one gets left behind.
 This is also good for conversation and making acquaintances – another benefit for the community.